Why is my dog not eating?

 It’s important to note that some dogs may not have a stressor but can still become anxious.
 And no matter what’s done to keep your dog’s routine the same, their anxiety may spiral.

-Cause 2: Dog illness
+Cause 2: Dog Illness

+Dog illness is another common reason why your dog may not be eating.
 Just like how our appetite can disappear when we’re sick, dog illness can be another reason why your dog won’t eat his food.
 Many conditions can cause this.
 Any kind of internal illness, such as gastrointestinal or kidney disease, can decrease your dog’s appetite.

 These dog health problems can also cause nausea, which will decrease your dog’s appetite entirely.
 Other dog health problems like severe dental disease, liver disease, or even a skin infection can also cause a dog to lose his appetite.